Home > Tax in Taiwan > How shareholder structure affects tax liability

 The shareholder’s residency and tax status significantly influence the dividend tax rate.
 Below is a comparison of scenarios involving an individual shareholder, Michael, a British citizen.
 Michael owns a company registered in the UK, "Acme Company."
 He is considering establishing an IT consulting company in Taiwan.
 He is evaluating whether it would be more tax-efficient for him or his UK company to act as the shareholder.

-Scenario 1: Michael stays in Taiwan for Less than 183 days and he is the tax residency of the UK in 2024 and can get the Tax Residency Certificate from UK HMRC
+Scenario 1: Michael stays in Taiwan for Less than 183 days, and he is the tax resident of the UK in 2024 and can get the Tax Residency Certificate from UK HMRC

 -